fikretgit/DevOps-Projects/Project_7-Microservices_CI-CD_Pipelines/Hands-on/README.md

 }
 ```

-* Create an `A` record of `staging-petclinic.clarusway.us` in your hosted zone (in our case `clarusway.us`) using AWS Route 53 domain registrar and bind it to your `petclinic cluster`.
+* Create an `A` record of `staging-petclinic.fikretopaloglu.com` in your hosted zone (in our case `fikretopaloglu.com`) using AWS Route 53 domain registrar and bind it to your `petclinic cluster`.

 * Commit the change, then push the script to the remote repo.